pictures courtesy of the author of the

-These weekly trips toke place from 1860 untill 1960, and a hundred year of wednesday-afternoons in the cave somehow has resulted in all kinds of creative activity.
+These weekly trips toke place from 1860 until 1960, and a hundred year of Wednesday afternoons in the cave somehow has resulted in all kinds of creative activity.

-In 1967 the Jesuit school has left Maastricht.
-The quarry got a monumental status in 1966 and has been cared for since 1968 by the Jezuietenberg Foundation.
-It can be visited by the public, which obviously is not allowed to add drawings or sculptures itself.
+In 1967 the Jesuit school left Maastricht.
+In 1966 the quarry got a monumental status and from 1968 on it has been cared for by the Jezuiëtenberg Foundation.

-* Tchorski´s website Underground Exploitation. with wonderful pictures of the drawings and sculptures.
+* Tchorski´s website Underground Exploitation. with pictures of the drawings and sculptures